Top Row: Covenant Crossfit volunteers with The Women’s Home’s former Resource Development Director Marcia Tapp

-Bottom Row : The Residents’ freshly decorated Christmas Tree (left), four of The Women’s Home staff including Executive Director Paula Paust showing their elfin spirit (center), and two of the resident festive fashion models Mary Christmas and The Christmas Scarecrow (Right)
+Bottom Row : The Residents’ freshly decorated Christmas Tree (left), four of The Women’s Home staff including former Executive Director Paula Paust showing their elfin spirit (center), and two of the resident festive fashion models Mary Christmas and The Christmas Scarecrow (Right)

 December is a month of celebration and gathering together to mark the changes of the past year.
 Cooperating in the spirit of the season helps residents use and enforce important social skills.
 This month the generosity of several groups has given our residents the chance to come together for the holidays.
 Mark Anthony Florist on Waugh Drive has generously donated arrangements to The Women’s Home for years, this year they delivered a ten foot Christmas tree to our residential facility.
 Our residents gathered together in the entryway of our dormitory to festoon the tree with twinkling lights, red ribbon, sparkling snowflakes and shiny balls of red, gold and green.